Primus of the Scottish Episcopal Church

 The primus of the Scottish Episcopal Church, styled "The Most Reverend the Primus of the Scottish Episcopal Church", is the presiding bishop of the Scottish Episcopal Church.
-The current Primus is the Most Revd.
-Mark Strange who became primus on 27 June 2017.
+The current Primus is Mark Strange, who became primus on 27 June 2017.

 The word primus literally means "first" in Latin and is cognate to the related episcopal title Primate.

 Roles

 The Primus of the Scottish Episcopal Church has the following tasks: